Practical DDD in Golang: Module

 Dependency Inversion Principle,

-approach, I ensure that I define a Port
+approach, I ensure that I define a Port, such as the UserRepository interface, in the domain layer, while the

 Folder pkg/access/domain/repository